-You can buy them separately or grab my discounted legal bundles to save more money and time!
+You can buy them separately or grab one of my discounted legal bundles to save more money and time!

-I have premium legal bundles that come with awesome bonuses.
+I have premium legal bundles that come with excellent bonuses.
 You can get all three together for less money.

-Your about me page is a very important page on your blog.
+Your about me page is a significant page on your blog.

-It introduces you and allows you to showcase your authority and expertise, as well as why people should trust you.
+It introduces you and allows you to showcase your authority and expertise and why people should trust you.

-But don’t make the same mistake many website owners make and create a page that is all about you.
+But don’t make the same mistake many website owners make and create a page about you.

 Yes, even though your “about me” page is about you, it’s still about helping your customers and readers more.
 That’s your primary focus, and you use your expertise and knowledge to illustrate who you are and how you can help.

 You also want a contact form so that people can easily reach you, whether that be readers or brands that want to work with you.
-These forms are simple and have a place for people to fill in their email address, name, and an area to write their message.
+These simple forms have a place for people to fill in their email address, name, and an area to write their message.

-WordPress notifies you when someone submits a message through your contact form.
+WordPress notifies you when someone submits a message through your contact page.